Venkat5674/Youtube_Comment_Analyzer/YTCommentsSentimentAnalysis-main/README.md

 # YouTube Comments Sentiment Analyzer

-A Flask web application that fetches comments from YouTube videos, analyzes their sentiment using Google's Gemini AI, and exports the results to an Excel file.
+A Flask web application that fetches comments from YouTube videos, analyzes their sentiment using Google's Gemini AI (with fallback to keyword-based analysis), and exports the results to an Excel file.

 ## Features

 - Fetch comments from any public YouTube video
-- Classify comments as "Good" or "Bad" using Google's Gemini AI
+- Classify comments as "Good", "Bad", or "Neutral" using Google's Gemini AI
+- Fallback to keyword-based sentiment analysis when API quota is exceeded
 - Export results to Excel file
 - View sentiment statistics and analysis results in an interactive dashboard
 - Filter comments by sentiment
+- Mobile-responsive design for all device types

 ## Prerequisites